Trial of man accused in London, Ont. attack to hear more evidence | Globalnews.ca

-Crown prosecutors are expected to present more evidence today at the Ontario trial of a man accused of killing four members of a Muslim family in an alleged act of terrorism.
+A police digital forensic expert is expected to continue his testimony today at the Ontario trial of a man accused of killing four members of a Muslim family in an alleged act of terrorism.

+Windsor police Sgt.
+Liyu Guan told the jury he found an early version of what prosecutors have described as a white nationalist manifesto on a laptop linked to Nathaniel Veltman.

-Nathaniel Veltman is accused of deliberately hitting five members of the Afzaal family with his truck while they were out for a walk in London, Ont., in June 2021.
+Veltman is accused of deliberately hitting five members of the Afzaal family with his truck in June 2021 while they were out for a walk in London, Ont.

 Veltman has pleaded not guilty to four counts of first-degree murder and one count of attempted murder.

-Jurors have seen video of Veltman telling a detective he had been motivated by white nationalist beliefs that he kept private to avoid detection by authorities.

-He was also seen telling the detective that his attack was politically motivated and an act of terrorism.
+It’s the first case of Canada’s terrorism laws being put before a jury in a first-degree murder trial.

-Salman Afzaal, 46; his 44-year-old wife, Madiha Salman; their 15-year-old daughter, Yumna; and her 74-year-old grandmother, Talat Afzaal, were killed in the attack.
-The couple’s nine-year-old son was seriously hurt but survived.
+Salman Afzaal, 46; his 44-year-old wife, Madiha Salman; their 15-year-old daughter, Yumna; and her 74-year-old grandmother, Talat Afzaal, were killed in the attack, while the couple’s nine-year-old son was seriously hurt but survived.

+This report by The Canadian Press was first published Oct.
+4, 2023.

 Comments